project-malaysia/Event-Management/README.md

-This is the main project directory.
+# Event Management

+Developed by Northumbria University's Computer Science students, "Project Malaysia" is an innovative event management platform designed to support the Rose Foundation NGO.
+It facilitates the organization and management of cervical cancer screening events, aiming to increase awareness and participation through advanced technological solutions.

+## Project Structure

-Below is the project Directory Structure :
+Below is the structure of our project and a brief description of each directory:

-/project-root
-    /src
-        /assets
-            /images
-            /styles
-                /components
-                main.scss
-            /scripts
-                /components
-                app.js
-        /components
-            /Header
-                index.js
-                header.scss
-            /Footer
-                index.js
-                footer.scss
-        /pages
-            /HomePage
-                index.js
-                homePage.scss
-            /AboutPage
-                index.js
-                aboutPage.scss
-        /utils
-        /services
-    /public
-        index.html
-        favicon.ico
-    /config
-    /tests
-        /unit
-        /integration
-    /docs
-    /scripts
-        deploy.sh
-        setup.sh
-    .gitignore
-    README.md
-    package.json

-Explanation:

-    src: Contains all the source code for your project.
+- `src`: Contains all the source code for your project.
 This includes JavaScript files, stylesheets, and assets.
-    assets: Houses static files like images, global styles, and scripts.
+  - `assets`: Houses static files like images, global styles, and scripts.
+    - `images`: Image assets used throughout the project.
+    - `styles`: Global styles and component-specific styles.
+      - `components`: SCSS/CSS styles specific to components.
+      - `main.scss`: Main stylesheet for the project.
+    - `scripts`: JavaScript files for the project.
+      - `components`: JavaScript files specific to components.
+      - `app.js`: Main JavaScript file for the project.
-    components: For reusable UI components (e.g., Header, Footer), each component has its own folder.
+  - `components`: For reusable UI components (e.g., Header, Footer), each component has its own folder.
-    pages: Contains the code for different pages of your website, allowing for a clear separation of page-specific components and logic.
+  - `pages`: Contains the code for different pages of your website, allowing for a clear separation of page-specific components and logic.
-    utils: Utility functions that can be used across the project.
+  - `utils`: Utility functions that can be used across the project.
-    services: For API calls and external service integrations.
+  - `services`: For API calls and external service integrations.
-    public: Contains files that should be directly accessible by the web server, such as index.html.
+- `public`: Contains files that should be directly accessible by the web server, such as `index.html`.
-    config: Configuration files, like environment variables.
+- `config`: Configuration files, like environment variables.
-    tests: Unit and integration tests to ensure your code works as expected.
+- `tests`: Unit and integration tests to ensure your code works as expected.
+  - `unit`: Unit tests.
+  - `integration`: Integration tests.
-    docs: Documentation for your project, including setup guides and API documentation.
+- `docs`: Documentation for your project, including setup guides and API documentation.
-    scripts: Custom scripts for tasks like deployment and environment setup.
+- `scripts`: Custom scripts for tasks like deployment and environment setup.

+## Getting Started

+Still on development.

+## Contributing

+This project is solely for limited students.

+## License

+owned by Project-Malaysia team members.